File Back Taxes Online: A Simple Tax Submission Guide

 Filing back taxes online is straightforward, but a few pitfalls can trip you up.
 Here’s how to avoid them:

-• Keep copies of everything: You never know when you’ll need proof.
+Keep copies of all submitted documents and confirmations for your records: You never know when you’ll need proof.

 If you’re unsure about anything, reach out to a tax expert or use software with built-in help features.